DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 [^33]: See, http://yacy.net/en/index.html.

 [^34]: In contrast to the peer-to-peer search project Seeks, which aims to
-    be a free software/ open source project, but uses commercial search engines to generate its index too: http://www.seeks-project.info.
+    be a free software / open source project, but uses commercial search engines to generate its index too: http://www.seeks-project.info.

 [^35]: YaCy, 'Philosophy', http://yacy.net/en/Philosophy.html.